-Off-Campus PE The purpose of the Off-Campus Physical Education Program is to accommodate students who are making a serious effort to develop capabilities and to allow those students to be involved in a program that provides training exceeding that offered in the school district.
-The student taking this course for physical education credit may NOT be enrolled in another physical education class or athletics while participating in the Off-Campus Physical Education Program.
-A maximum of 4 credits can be earned towards state high school graduation requirements.
-A student interested in this program should contact his/her campus counselor for application and guidelines concerning off-campus physical education.
+Off-Campus PE: Off-Campus PE The purpose of the Off-Campus Physical Education Course#: Year One: 90615 Program is to accommodate students who are making a serious effort to Year Two: 14333 & 14334 develop capabilities and to allow those students to be involved in a program Year Three: 14335 & 14336 that provides training exceeding that offered in the school district.
+The Year Four: 14337 & 14338 student taking this course for physical education credit may NOT be Level: Not included in GPA enrolled in another physical education class or athletics while participating Prerequisite: Application each year in the Off-Campus Physical Education Program.
+A maximum of 4 credits Credit: 1 PE unit 1 st year; 2 nd year can be earned towards state high school graduation requirements.
+A student and after receive elective credit interested in this program should contact his/her campus counselor for Fee required application and guidelines concerning off-campus physical education.
 The grade earned will appear on the transcript and award state credit but will not be included in the GPA.